Let’s learn about Point in Geometry!

 Refer to the below diagram and try to solve the small exercise.

-Points A, B, C, D, E, F, G, and H are simple dots that don’t have any dimension.
+Points A, B, C, D, E, F, G, and H are simple dots without any dimension.
 These are points.

-Hence, we have got a basic idea about what is point in geometry.
+Hence, we have got a basic idea about what a point in geometry is.
 Any comments, please let us know.